April 7 - 9, 2026

 The University of Alabama

-As an avid participant in the University Research Symposium at the University of West Alabama, our research group has had the honor and privilege of making our presence felt year after year.
+As an avid participant in the University Research Symposium (now Academic Research Conference) at the University of West Alabama, our research group has had the honor and privilege of making our presence felt year after year.
 Every time, our students embark on a transformative journey.
 The symposium pushes them out of their comfort zones, challenging them to distill months, if not years, of rigorous research into concise, impactful presentations.
 These presentations are more than just a report of data and results; they’re a testament to the perseverance, creativity, and dedication that drives scientific exploration.
 As we look forward to attending in the years to come, we remain ever grateful for the lessons learned, the connections made, and the unwavering support of the UWA community.

 What's in it for students?